KittyGiraudel/site/_posts/2014-01-13-sass-string-replacement-function.md

 So we start by initializing the `$new-string` with the beginning of the `$string`, from the first character to the one right before `$index` (the start of `$old`).
 Then we loop through each character in the string, and append them to the new string only if they are not part of the `$old` occurrence.

 Now that we've remove the old string, we need to append the new one.
-Couldn't be easier with the `str-index` function.
+Couldn't be easier with the `str-insert` function.

 <pre class="language-scss"><code>$new-string: str-insert($new-string, $new, $index);</code></pre>